Laibakhalid23/TicTacToeAI/README.md

-# TicTacToe (AI Edition)
+# TicTacToe (AI Edition + GUI)

 A terminal-based 2-player Tic Tac Toe game in Python with modular AI opponents.
-Choose to play against a human, a random-move AI, or a smart AI powered by the Minimax algorithm.
+Choose to play against a human, a random-move AI, or a smart AI powered by the Minimax algorithm — now also playable with a friendly GUI using Tkinter!

 ---

 ## 🎮 Features

-- ✅ Human vs Human mode
+- ✅ Human vs Human mode (Terminal & GUI)
 - 🤖 Human vs AI (Random or Smart AI using Minimax)
-- 🧩 Player symbol selection (X or O)
+- 🧩 Player symbol selection (X or O) in terminal mode
 - ✅ Win detection for rows, columns, and diagonals
 - ✅ Draw detection when the board is full
 - ✅ Input validation for valid moves
 - 🧠 Smart AI calculates optimal move using Minimax
 - 🖱️ Graphical User Interface using Tkinter
+- 🔄 "Play Again" button in GUI to restart easily
 - 🎯 Clean modular code split across files

 ---